remcolakens/next-boilerplate/docs/ci.md

 - Click on: Secrets and variables -> Actions
 - Now click on the button: "New repository secret"
 - Configure the name as: `PAT`, copy your generated token and set expiration time

-Alternatively you can also go with a different strategy where you manually create the release by using `pnpm release` and then submit the code by pull-request.
+- Under Actions -> release, you will see the button: "Run workflow" this will start the release on the CI

-While using this strategy do not squash your commits otherwise your release commit might get lost.
+Alternatively you can also create manually releases by using `pnpm release --no-ci` in this case it will use your local machine git variables and tokens.